bbauska/Coursera-Bootstrap/README.md

 Do git init and initialize your git repository.

-Then you can check git status, and you would see that these files need to be committed, add all the files, git commit -m \"Initial Setup\".
+Then you can check git status, and you would see that these files need to be committed, add all the files, git commit -m "Initial Setup".

 This is the starting point of your folder at this moment.